Buffett's fledgling biBERK pursues online insurance 'experiment'

 OMAHA, Neb.
-(Reuters) - It has been decades since anyone thought of Warren Buffett's Berkshire Hathaway Inc, or even its insurance operations, as "very, very small."
+(Reuters) - It has been decades since anyone thought of Warren Buffett's Berkshire Hathaway Inc (BRKa.N), or even its insurance operations, as "very, very small."

 But that's how a senior executive describes biBERK, a unit that lets owners of small businesses shop online for commercial vehicle, general liability, property, workers' compensation and eventually professional liability insurance.